-FACTS: Officers had reasonable grounds to believe that at least one member of a gang resided at the defendant's residence.
+FACTS: Officers had reasonable grounds to believe that at least one member of a gang resided at Mena's home.
 The gang member was suspected of being armed and dangerous, and a participant in a recent violent crime.
 The officers obtained a warrant to search the premises for weapons and other evidence.
-Upon entry to serve the search warrant, the officers located the defendant (not a suspect) and placed her in handcuffs at gunpoint.
+Upon entry to serve the search warrant, the officers located Mena, who was not a suspect, and placed her in handcuffs at gunpoint.
 Three other individuals found at the premises were also handcuffed.

-ISSUE: Whether the defendant was detained for an unreasonable amount of time, in an unreasonable manner?

-HELD: No. The Summers doctrine permits officers to detain occupants of a searched premises where the search involves an element of danger.
+- ISSUE: Whether the officers detained Mena for an unreasonable amount of time, in an unreasonable manner? - HELD: No. The Summers doctrine permits officers to detain occupants of a searched premises where the search involves an element of danger.
 The use of handcuffs can be a reasonable means of accomplishing this detention.

 DISCUSSION: In Michigan v.
 Summers, the Supreme Court authorized the detention of "occupants of the premises while a proper search is conducted" where the search was for a controlled substance.
-The detention of the defendant here was permissible under the standards set out in Summers.
-Court also held the Summers' "authorization to detain an occupant of the place to be searched carries with it the authority to use reasonable force to effectuate the detention."
-In this case, the officers' use of handcuffs and placing the defendant in the garage of the premises was reasonable because the governmental interest outweighed the marginal intrusion upon the defendant.
+Here, the court held that Mena's detention was permissible under the standards set out in Summers.
+The Court also held the Summers' "authorization to detain an occupant of the place to be searched carries with it the authority to use reasonable force to effectuate the detention."
+In this case, the officers' use of handcuffs and placing Mena in the garage of the premises was reasonable because the governmental interest outweighed the marginal intrusion upon her.
 A search warrant for weapons involves inherently dangerous situations, but also the need to control "multiple occupants made the use of handcuffs all the more reasonable."
-The fact that the defendant was not a suspect in the investigation was not significant to the Court.
+The fact that Mena was not a suspect in the investigation was not significant to the Court.

 Bailey v.
-United States 568 U.S. , 133 S. Ct.
+United States 568 U.S. 186, 133 S. Ct.
 1031 (2013)